VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. Check that a contact's details can be edited.
 2. Edited details are correctly updated in the address book.
+3. Verify how the system behaves when trying to edit a contact that does not exist in the address book.
+4. Verify how the system behaves when trying to edit a contact with invalid or incomplete information.

 ---

 ## 6. As a user I do not want to have duplicate phone numbers and address so that